bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

 The following example shows a query that includes values for product options that are multiple choice.
 In the response, all product option values include queried fields from the `CatalogProductOptionValue` interface, and product option values that are swatch types include additional fields.
+The example query retrieves only the first product option and the first two values for that product option.

 <!--
 type: tab